AhmetBalcioglu/2D-Platform-Game/README.md

 # 2D-Platform-Game (PC)

 PC için tasarlanmış 2 boyutlu dungeon platform projemdir. İndirmek için Comressed(sıkıştırılmış) yada Uncompressed(sıkıştırılmamış) klasörlerinden birini indirmeniz yeterlidir.
+Kaynak koduna releases kısmından erişip istediğiniz gibi kullanabilirsiniz.

 >1 - 2 - 3 tuşları ile karakterin silahları arasında geçiş yapabilirsiniz.

 This is my 2D dungeon platform project designed for PC.
 To download it, simply download one of the Compressed or Uncompressed folders.
+You can access the source code from the releases section and use it as you wish.

 >You can switch between the character's weapons using the 1 - 2 - 3 keys.